Maurice Yaméogo: Minister of Upper Volta under the Loi Cadre Defferre (1957–1958)

 Very quickly, tensions broke out in the PDU.
 During investigative meetings in September 1957, the former leader of PSEMA, Joseph Conombo, repudiated the affiliation of his party to the RDA under the control of Ouezzin Coulibaly.
 Conombo left the coalition government with six other deputies in order to re-establish PSEMA.
 Coulibay on the other hand transformed the PDU into the Voltaic Democratic Union (UDV) and affiliated it with the RDA.
 After these events, the UDV-RDA took an absolute majority in the assembly, while an anti-Ouezzin parliamentary group formed in December 1957, consisting of PSEMA, the MPEA and the MDV.
 Thus, from being a member of government, Yaméogo found himself in the parliamentary opposition.
 On 17 December, Joseph Conombo submitted a motion to name a new parliamentary group, a motion of no confidence in the government, which passed.
 Coulibaly refused to resign: the Loi Cadre Defferre explicitly state that in the case of a vote of no confidence, the government "could" resign, not that it "was removed", from office.
 Upper Volta faced a political crisis.

 In January 1958, Coulibaly resolved the situation by poaching Maurice Yaméogo, who brought the MDV deputies from Koudougou with him (Nader Attié, Gabriel Traoré et Denis Yaméogo) and some other counsellors like Mathias Sorgho.
 With this new majority, the UDV-RDA established a new government on 22 January 1958.
-In the new cabinet of 6 February, composed solely of members of UDV-RDA, Yaméogo was promoted to the second highest ranking position in the government, with the strategi position of Minister of the Interior, while his cousin Denis took the portfolio of Labour and Social Affairs.
+In the new cabinet of 6 February, composed solely of members of UDV-RDA, Yaméogo was promoted to the second highest ranking position in the government, with the strategic position of Minister of the Interior, while his cousin Denis took the portfolio of Labour and Social Affairs.
 Ouezzin Coulibaly was taken to Paris for health reasons on 28 July 1958 and Yaméogo was placed in charge in his absence.
 On 4 September 1958, Oezzin Coulibaly died and Maurice Yaméogo assumed the role of acting head of government.

 President of Upper Volta (1960–1966)

 Establishment of personal power

 After the people of Upper Volta had approved the constitution of the French Community on 28 September 1958, and therefore reinforced their state's autonomy, the territorial assembly met on 17 October 1958 to designate Ouezzin Coulibaly's successor.
 On that day, Moro Naba Kougri made an unsuccessful attempt to install a constitutional monarchy.
 Kougri, who had the support of Colonel Chevreau, the commander of the French Army in Upper Volta, gathered around 3,000 of his supporters around the assembly and attempted to influence the choice of the new president of the council.
-Yaméogo's quick response to this demonstration certainly played in his favour during the rescheduled vote of the assembly on the 20 October, at which he was elected as president of the council.
+Yaméogo's quick response to this demonstration certainly played in his favour during the rescheduled vote of the assembly on 20 October, at which he was elected as president of the council.